DevExpress/devextreme-documentation/api-reference/_hidden/CellAddress/column.md

 The index of a column that contains the cell.

 ---
-Unlike most indexes, this index begins with 1 which corresponds to column A in Excel.
+This index begins with 1 which corresponds to column A in Excel.